gardener/gardener/docs/extensions/logging-and-monitoring.md

 * `scrape_config`: This field contains Prometheus scrape configuration for the component(s) and metrics that shall be scraped.
 * `alerting_rules`: This field contains Alertmanager rules for alerts that shall be raised.
-* `observedComponents`: This field contains observed components which will be monitored by `Controlplane Logs Dashboard` Grafana dashboard.
 * (deprecated)`dashboard_operators`: This field contains a Grafana dashboard in JSON that is only relevant for Gardener operators.
 * (deprecated)`dashboard_users`: This field contains a Grafana dashboard in JSON that is only relevant for Gardener users (shoot owners).